A Revolution Is Coming to Government

 Can this time be different?

-My current mood is: I suspect so.
+My current mood is, I suspect so.
 Yes, this represents the triumph of hope over experience.
 So be it.
 Things could indeed be different this time.

 Well, Team Trump is back in town and absolutely determined to govern.
 That will require taking on the permanent ruling class.
-That is a hugely complicated problem but with enough energy and expertise, it can be done.
+That is a hugely complicated problem, but with enough energy and expertise, it can be done.

 Second, the reformers/revolutionaries have a much easier time of it now than any of the failed budget/bureaucracy cutters of the past.
-The American people will cheer at radical proposals and results, as never before, and the wailing of the media will fall on deaf ears.
+The American people will cheer at radical proposals and results as never before, and the wailing of the media will fall on deaf ears.
 This is because the credibility of the bureaucracy and the media have taken huge hits over four years, exactly as many of us predicted.

 Third, we now have Vivek Ramaswamy and Elon Musk leading an outside commission, the Department of Government Efficiency (DOGE), absolutely determined to bring modern standards of efficiency and accountability to a government hugely in need of a glorious spring cleaning.
 These two are experienced businesspeople who know you can get more done with less.
-Musk cut 80 percent of Twitter’s workforce before rechristening the platform as X, and then it became the number one news app in the world.
+Musk cut 80 percent of Twitter’s workforce before rechristening the platform as X, and then it became the No. 1 news app in the world.

 It seems to me that the time has come for the reform efforts to be real.

-3. Given the minimized standards of what government is supposed to do, DOGE will then turn to identifying, by start-up standards, the minimum number of personnel necessary to achieve the task.
+3. Given the minimized standards of what government is supposed to do, DOGE will then turn to identifying, by startup standards, the minimum number of personnel necessary to achieve the task.
 This could be a fraction of the number currently employed.

 4. Eliminate the jobs but not with cruelty.
 There would be incentives for early retirement plus generous severance packages that are better than anything anyone would usually get in the private sector, e.g., one year or more.
-This is the British model for how slavery was ended in that country, not with war but with money.
+This is the British model for how slavery was ended in that country—not with war but with money.

 5. Cut programs in which Congress’s spending authorization has lapsed, a category that could include VA health care (with half a million employees!), NASA (18,000 employees), and thousands of redistribution programs.